[Major revision–posted 4/11/18 (replaces 7/21/15 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth Texas Tech University's policy for cost sharing committed on sponsored projects.

-REVIEW: This OP will be reviewed in February of odd-numbered years by the Managing Director of Accounting Services and the Senior Associate Vice President for Research with substantive changes forwarded to the Vice President for Research, the Assistant Vice President and Controller, and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in February of even-numbered years by the Managing Director of Accounting Services and the Managing Director of the Office of Research Services with substantive revisions forwarded to the Senior Associate Vice President for Research, the Vice President for Research, and the Vice President for Administration & Finance and Chief Financial Officer.